MalekMansour/Autoclicker/README.md

    - Choose between left or right mouse clicks.
    - Customize the start and stop hotkeys by entering your preferred keys and clicking "Apply Hotkeys."

-2. **Starting and Stopping**:
-   - Use the Start hotkey or the "Start" button to begin clicking.
-   - Use the Stop hotkey or the "Stop" button to end clicking.

 ## Contributing

 1. **Fork the repository**.